For B2C marketing, a blog is a cost-effective and long-term lead generator for your business. With a B2C business blog, you can:

 Today’s consumers are increasingly concerned with buying from companies they feel they can relate to.
 According to Sprout Social, 76% of consumers would buy from a brand they feel connected to over a competitor.
 More than half (57%) of consumers are more likely to increase how much they spend with a company when they feel connected to them.

-In order to do this, you can use your B2C blog to:
+In order to do this, you can use your B2C blog post to:

 - Highlight what makes your staff great